Electronic flight bag: History

 The earliest EFB precursors came from individual pilots from FedEx in the early 1990s who used their personal laptops, referred to as Airport Performance Laptop Computers, to carry out aircraft performance calculations on the aircraft (this was a commercial off-the-shelf computer and was considered portable).

 The first true EFB, designed specifically to replace a pilot's entire kit bag, was patented by Angela Masson as the Electronic Kit Bag (EKB) in 1999.
 In October 2003 KLM Airlines accepted the first installed EFB on a Boeing 777 aircraft.
 The Boeing EFB hardware was made by Astronautics Corporation of America and software applications were supplied by both Jeppesen and Boeing.
-In 2005, the first commercial Class 2 EFB was issued to Avionics Support Group, Inc. with its Constant Friction Mount (cfMount) as part of the EFB.
+In 2005, the first commercial Class 2 EFB STC was issued to Avionics Support Group, Inc. with its Constant Friction Mount (cfMount) as part of the EFB.
 The installation was performed on a Miami Air Boeing B737NG.

 In 2009, Continental Airlines successfully completed the world’s first flight using Jeppesen Airport Surface Area Moving Map (AMM) showing “own ship” position on a Class 2 Electronic Flight Bag platform.
 The AMM application uses a high resolution database to dynamically render maps of the airport.

 As personal computing technology became more compact and powerful, EFBs became capable of storing all the aeronautical charts for the entire world on a single three-pound (1.4 kg) computer, compared to the 80 lb (36 kg) of paper normally required for worldwide paper charts.
-Using EFBs increases safety and enhances the crews’ access to operating procedures and flight management information, enhance safety by allowing aircrews to calculate aircraft performance for safer departures and arrivals as well as aircraft weight and balance for loading-planning purposes accurately.
+Using EFBs can increase safety and enhance crew access to operating procedures and flight management information, and allow aircrews to calculate aircraft performance for departures and arrivals as well as aircraft weight and balance for loading-planning purposes.

 The Air Force Special Operations Command (AFSOC) purchased an initial supply of over 3,000 iPad-based EFBs which were launched in December 2011.
 In a similar acquisition, Air Mobility Command initiated a contract for up to 18,000 iPad-based EFBs.
 The Air Force Special Operations Command internally developed a secure method of transferring the National Geo-Spatial Intelligence Agency's (NGA) monthly Flight Information Publications (FLIP) dataset to all its users worldwide.

 After trialing cockpit iPads as EFBs in 2011, Delta Air Lines announced in August 2013 it would replace a policy allowing pilots to use personal tablets as EFBs.
 Delta planned to provide new certified EFBs to all of its pilots by May 2014, after FAA approval in February.
 Early risk of breakage to iPads used as EFBs was addressed through rugged case design.
 However, the purchase of iPad from AFSOC was cancelled in February 2012 due to security concerns, where Russian-made software procurement issues may cause potential risks to expose end users.

 EFBs were initially divided into a number of hardware classes and software types.